Vinvij2096/Student_Project_Showcase/README.md

 ### 2. Road Accident Dashboard (Excel + VBA)
 An interactive dashboard to visualize road accident data within the years 2021-2022.
 Includes:
+- Data analysis, cleaning and then filtering using Pivot Tables.
+- Interactive buttons and links for quick access to sources and easy navigation within the Excel sheet.
+- interactive charts.
-- Auto-rotating vehicle category views using `VBA`
+- Auto-rotating vehicle category views using VBA.
-- Filterable charts
-- Clean visual layout with grouped shapes

 > Tools: `Excel`, `Pivot Tables`,`VLookup`,`Slicers`, `Custom Macros`,`VBA`

 ### 3. Spatial Risk Mapping (QGIS)
 Experimental use of QGIS to create raster-based maps.
 Demonstrated:
-- Raster calculator usage
+- Raster calculator usage.
-- Visualization of spatial data
+- Visualization of spatial data.
-- Thematic layering
+- Thematic layering.

 > Tools: `QGIS`, `Raster`, `OpenStreetMap`, `Mask Layers`

 Here are some projects I’ve worked on to get hands-on experience with:
-- Data analysis
+- Data analysis.
-- Automating processes
+- Automating processes.

 More projects on the way!